“And then the knowledge comes to me that I have space within me for a second, timeless, larger life.

 Providing in-person and virtual sessions.

 Whether you are struggling with depression, anxiety, relationship problems, grief or loss, these are all part of the human experience.
-I provide a safe, human space to express and develop insight, skills and trust in your process with resolutions.
+I provide a safe, genuine space to express and develop insight, skills and trust in your process for resolution and acceptance.
 I am a psychodynamic social work psychotherapist with a background in the arts.
 I work with the whole person: mind, body, emotional and existential.
 I first developed a curiosity about the human condition and the unconscious through contemporary dance, being a professional dancer for 15 years or more.
 I have an interest in relational psychoanalysis and depth psychology, with a Master’s in Theory and Criticism.
 Followed by a Master’s in Social Work.
 I am a well-experienced psychotherapist and clinical supervisor, with post-graduate training in Jungian analysis, Object Relations couple therapy, somatic psychotherapy, movement and creative arts therapy.

-I work in a collaborative manner with adults (18+) individually around life and relationship struggles.
+I work in a collaborative manner with adults (18+) individually around life challenges and relationship struggles.
 I invite you to share, observe and explore your life story.
 In this process, the deeper aspect of the self, that is often the source of most suffering in life, is made aware.
-In so doing, new awarenesses become available that invite a different perspective, better choices, emotional and behavioural changes, and new ways of being in the world which is more in tune with your true self.
-I also works with dreams, artistic and creative material, along with everyday life situations.
+In so doing, new awarenesses become available that invite a different perspective, better choices, emotional and behavioural changes, and new ways and perspectives of being in the world which is more in tune with your true self.
+I also work with dreams, artistic and creative material, along with everyday life situations.

 My home office in Old North, is a comfortable space, with the hope of making you feel welcome.